 Busy as he was with the preparation of his concerts, and in spite of moments of ill-health, Berlioz was at the same time alert to other musical activities in Dresden.
 It was there that he heard for the first time the outstanding English harp-player Parish-Alvars, whom he was to see again not long after in Frankfurt.
 A letter of recommendation for Parish-Alvars from Berlioz to J.-B. Chélard in Weimar is extant: ‘I give you my word of honour that he is the most prodigious harp-player who has ever lived; he is a phenomenon.
 Without any doubt the Grand Duke and the Grand Duchess will be thrilled to hear him’ (CG no. 826, 3 April).
 Berlioz later inserted a mention of Parish-Alvars in the chapter on the harp in his Treatise on Orchestration.

 It was also in Dresden that Berlioz had the opportunity to hear for the first time some of the music of Richard Wagner.
 Coincidentally Wagner had just been appointed assistant conductor to Reissiger, a post he continued to hold till 1849.
 He and Berlioz had met before in Paris, where Wagner stayed for the first time between 1839 and 1842.
-Wagner was present at the third performance of Romeo and Juliet at the Conservatoire on 15 December 1839 (his name appears on a manuscript list of recipients of complimentary tickets for performances of Romeo drawn up by Berlioz himself; reproduced in David Cairns, Berlioz II , plate between pages 212 and 213; cf. p.
+Wagner was present at one of the three performances of Romeo and Juliet at the Conservatoire in November and December 1839 (the third on 15 December, according to CG II pp. 510, 607 n.
+2, though no evidence is cited).
+His name appears on a manuscript list of recipients of complimentary tickets for performances of Romeo drawn up by Berlioz himself (reproduced in David Cairns, Berlioz II , plate between pages 212 and 213; cf. p.
 193-4).
 In August 1840 Wagner also heard a concert performance of the Funeral Symphony.
 Both works made a lasting impression on him, though as can be seen from an article on Berlioz he published in the Dresdner Abendzeitung in May 1841 Wagner was from the start ambivalent in his public comments on Berlioz: he recognised the genius of his elder colleague, though rather grudgingly and could never fully share Berlioz’s way of thinking.
 During his stay in Paris Wagner also wrote a number of articles for the Revue et Gazette Musicale, including one on Beethoven which Berlioz noted favourably (Critique musicale III, p.
 402, December 1840) and two on the revival of Der Freyschütz at the Opéra in 1841 for which Berlioz contributed recitatives in French and orchestrated Weber’s Invitation to the Waltz.
 Berlioz’s first known letter to Wagner, dated 12 October 1841, actually concerns a projected benefit concert for Weber’s widow in which Wagner played the role of intermediary (CG no. 757).